isaacholt100/isaacholt/public/maths-notes/4-cambridge:-part-III/quantum-entanglement/quantum-entanglement.typ

 #definition[
     The *Landau paradigm* says that given a many-body system for which the Hamiltonian has a certain global symmetry (given by a group $G$), the different phases of matter are characterised by the ways in which this symmetry can be broken.
 There is a subgroup $H$ of $G$ which characterises the unbroken symmetries.

-    In particular, for 1D quantum spin systems, phases are completey characterised by subgroups and co-cycles of the subgroups.
+    In particular, for 1D quantum spin systems, phases are completely characterised by subgroups and co-cycles of the subgroups.

     The Landau paradigm implies all information of system (and about which phase state is in) is encoded in entanglement features of the tensor network state describing that system.
 ]<def:landau-paradigm>